 We've already mentioned that 'R' puts the car in reverse and park holds the car in place whenever you pull to a complete stop and get out of the car.
 Other than that, you now know the basics!

 If you're looking to drive a semi-automatic car, check out Wikihow's detailed, step-by-step guide for more information.

 Semi-automatic cars are a great example of successfully having the best of both worlds.
-You get the ease and convenience of an automatic as well as the control of smoothness of a manual.
-It’s a win-win.
-Hopefully, you’re now all clued up on what a semi-automatic car is.
-However, if you have a specific burning question that we haven’t answered, just ask it in the comments!
-Alternatively, if you found this guide really useful and you want us to do one on another topic, we’d love to hear from you too!
+You get the ease and convenience of an automatic as well as the control and smoothness of a manual.
+It's a win-win.
+Hopefully, you're now all clued up on what a semi-automatic car is.
+However, if you have a specific burning question that we haven't answered, just ask it in the comments!
+Alternatively, if you found this guide really useful and you want us to do one on another topic, we'd love to hear from you too!